princebeersingh/fastapiPostgresql/README.md

-#this is a simple crud api application using fastapi and postgresql
+$$this is a simple crud api application using fastapi and postgresql$$